mcpcpc/mcpcpc.github.io/_posts/2021-01-08-plan9-cpu-auth-fs-server.md

     ```
     term% auth/keyfs
     term% auth/changeuser glenda
-    Password: <same as password used for nvram step>
-    Password: <same as password used for nvram step>
+    Password: [same as password used for nvram step]
-    Confirm Password: <same as password used for nvram step>
+    Confirm Password: [same as password used for nvram step]
     assign new Inferno/POP secret? (y/n): n
     Expiration date (YYYYMMDD or never)[never]: ↵
     Post id: ↵